mnieber/dodo-commands/doc/projects.rst

 #. the ``dodo`` script will read the ``command_path`` (a list of directories with command scripts) from the project's configuration file (``~/projects/FooBar/dodo_commands/res/config.yaml``).

-#. the foo.py script is found somewhere on the ``command_path`` and run with the --bar option
+#. the foo.py script is found on the ``command_path`` and run with the --bar option

 Activating a project
 ====================

 The ``~/projects/FooBar/dodo_commands/env/bin/dodo`` script is part of a virtual python environment that was installed when we called ``dodo activate FooBar --create``.
-To avoid having to type the full path to the project specific dodo executable, you can first activate this python environment with:
+To avoid having to type the full path to ``dodo``, you can first activate this python environment with:

 .. code-block:: bash